SummaryRead the full fact sheet

 - Clean your teeth and along the gum line twice a day; in the morning and before bed.

 - Use a toothbrush with a small head and soft bristles.
+Electric toothbrushes are also a good alternative and can make brushing easier.

 - People over the age of 18 months should use a suitable fluoride toothpaste.

 - Help your child to brush until you are confident they can do it properly by themselves.
+Children usually develop the control needed by around seven to eight years of age (a guide is when they can tie shoelaces).

 Limiting sugars helps prevent tooth decay